 The farm is currently closed, until at least Spring 2021.

-Lee Valley Park Farms prices:
+Lee Valley Park Farms prices for 2021:

 Lee Valley Park Farms special offers or vouchers: